-Saskatchewan’s The Municipalities Act and The Cities Act provide the basic legislative framework for all of the province’s southern municipalities, and give municipalities what is referred to as “Natural Persons Power”.
-This term is commonly understood to mean that municipalities possess all of the same powers that a normal person would.
-Natural person powers generally do not give municipalities more jurisdiction than they already had and they do not confer or expand any law-making, bylaw, or taxing powers since natural persons don't have any such authority.
+Saskatchewan's The Municipalities Act, The Cities Act and The Northern Municipalities Act, 2010 provide the basic legislative framework for all of the province's municipalities, and give municipalities what is referred to as "Natural Persons Powers."
+This term is commonly understood to mean that municipalities possess all the same powers that a normal person would.
+Natural person powers generally do not give municipalities more jurisdiction than they already have; and they do not confer or expand any law-making, bylaw or taxing powers since natural persons don't have any such authority.
 What does change is the 'default' authority and flexibility for municipalities regarding administrative or corporate matters.
 Essentially, a municipality can take any action that a natural person or business could to carry out its purposes unless or until legislation prohibits an action or places limitations or conditions on an action.

-The two Acts also describe the general purpose of municipalities.
-Section 4(2) of both Acts specify that municipalities have the following purposes:
+The three Acts also describe the general purpose of municipalities.
+Section 4(2) of these Acts specify that municipalities have the following purposes:

 - To provide good government;